Class: Aws::ConfigService::Types::ConfigurationRecorder

 #recording_groupTypes::RecordingGroup

-Specifies which resource types Config records for configuration changes.
+Specifies which resource types are in scope for the configuration recorder to record.

 High Number of Config Evaluations